koii-network/docs/run-a-node/k2-validators/validator-setup.md

 :::
 :::warning

-Please make sure your `koii` CLI is configured for `testnet` and using your validator identity before continuing:
+Please make sure your `koii` CLI is configured for `testnet.koiinetwork` and using your validator identity before continuing:

 `koii config set --url https://testnet.koii.network --keypair ~/validator-keypair.json`